kingaa/massachusetts-honeymoon/README.md

 Next, run the script `install_packages.R`;
 it installs the "checkpoint" package (if needed) and the other required packages at their version on 1 October 2015.
-(In particular, this ensures that the **pomp** package version is 1.2.1.1)
+(In particular, this ensures that the **pomp** package version is 1.2.1.1) Please note that the estimations are based on synthetic data, simulated from the waning stochastic model.
+This is because we were not allowed by the Massachusetts Department of Public Health (MDPH) to make their data public.
+The real data are available from the MDPH upon request to the Office of Integrated Surveillance and Informatic Services help desk (isishelp@state.ma.us).

 The main scripts are then: